Terms and Conditions of Hire for St Gluvias Community Hall

-The PCC’s insurance policy with Ecclesiastical Insurance covers us (the PCC) against Public Liability claims that you may make against us, provided you comply reasonably with these Terms and Condition of use.
-This cover operates also for all events and activities held under the auspices of the Hall Management Group.
-It covers also occasional, one-off events such as a private children’s party.
+The PCC’s insurance policy with Ecclesiastical Insurance covers us (the PCC) against Public Liability claims that you may make against us, provided you comply reasonably with these Terms and Conditions.
+This cover operates also for all events and activities under the auspices of the Hall Management Group.
+It covers also one-off events such as a private children’s party.

-For any liability beyond the scope of that cover, you (the person responsible for the activities of a user group) must take advice on the need for separate insurance cover.
+For any liability beyond the scope of that cover, you (the person responsible for the booking) must seek independent advice on the need for separate insurance cover.

 18. Hours of use

-Every occasion of use before 7.00am or after 11.00pm must be agreed on a per-occasion basis with the Hall Bookings Administrator and, when agreed, sound levels must be kept acceptably low outside these times.
+Every occasion of use before 7.00am or after 11.00pm must be agreed on a per-occasion basis with the Bookings Secretary and, when agreed, sound levels must be kept acceptably low outside these times.

 (i) Terms of Booking: Each booking requires your agreement to these Terms & Conditions by sending a completed Booking Form to the Bookings Secretary.